-- 7.18 Within Infill Residential Infill Areas, where a local plan boundary encompasses multiple small parcels of land, the County may allow for a nonstatutory Residential Infill Development Plan. the redesignation and subdivision of residential lots or agricultural parcels to facilitate newresidential lots may be supported if the following criteria are met: - a) A Residential Infill Development Planis provided that: - i) applies to plans for an area determined by the County at the time of redesignation application.
-The plan shall should include, at a minimum, all residential or small agricultural acreages that are adjacent to the application, excluding built-out areas; - ii) includes design measures to minimize adverse impacts on existing agriculture operations; - iii) demonstrates conformity with the Springbank Master Drainage Plan; - iv) demonstrates consideration of the opportunities and constraints identified in Appendix D; and - v) demonstrates potential connectivity to residential or small agricultural acreages outside of the Plan area. - b) A technical assessment of the proposed design is provided to demonstrate that the Residential Infill Development Plan area is capable of supporting increased residential development.
-The assessment shall address: - i) the internal road network, water supply, sewage treatment, and storm water management; and - ii) any other assessment required by unique area conditions.
+- 7.18 Within Residential Infill Areas, where a local plan boundary encompasses multiple small parcels of land, the County may allow for a non-statutory Residential Infill Development Plan. - a) A Residential Infill Development Plan: - applies to an area determined by the County at the time of redesignation application.
+The plan should include, at a minimum, all residential or small agricultural acreages that are adjacent to the application, excluding built-out areas; - ii) includes design measures to minimize adverse impacts on existing agriculture operations; - iii) demonstrates conformity with the Springbank Master Drainage Plan; - iv) demonstrates consideration of the opportunities and constraints identified in Appendix D; and - v) demonstrates potential connectivity to residential or small agricultural acreages outside of the Plan area. - b) A technical assessment of the proposed design is provided to demonstrate that the Residential Infill Development Plan area is capable of supporting increased residential development.
+The assessment shall address: - the internal road network, water supply, sewage treatment, and storm water management; and - ii) any other assessment required by unique area conditions.

-- a technical assessment of the impact on offsite infrastructure, roads, and storm water systems is provided; - an assessment is undertaken of the municipal reserve status for the infill development area and adjacent lands, as appropriate, to identify alignments and opportunities to implement the Active Transportation Plan: South County. - e) a report is provided that documents the consultation process undertaken to involve affected landowners within the Plan area in the preparation and/or review of the infill development plan. - the application area has the appropriate land use designation. - g) the conditions of subdivision implement the residential infill development plan. - 7.19 In preparing a Residential Infill Development Plan in an Infill a Residential Infill Area, the Applicant should work co-operatively, collaboratively, and equitably with landowners in the Infill Residential Infill Area to: - a) ensure an effective road network, active transportation network, servicing, and storm water management system; and - b) maximize lot yields that create an efficient development pattern.
+- c) a technical assessment of the impact on off-site infrastructure, roads, and storm water systems is provided; - d) an assessment is undertaken of the municipal reserve status for the infill development area and adjacent lands, as appropriate, to identify alignments and opportunities to implement the Active Transportation Plan: South County. - e) a report is provided that documents the consultation process undertaken to involve affected landowners within the Plan area in the preparation and/or review of the infill development plan. - f) the application area has the appropriate land use designation. - g) the conditions of subdivision implement the residential infill development plan. - 7.19 In preparing a Residential Infill Development Plan in a Residential Infill Area, the applicant should work co-operatively, collaboratively, and equitably with landowners in the Residential Infill Area to: - a) ensure an effective road network, active transportation network, servicing, and storm water management system; and - b) maximize lot yields that create an efficient development pattern.